chemerisuk/better-ajaxify/README.md

 Additionally for forms all submit buttons become to be `[disabled]` until the submit request is completed (or failed).
 So you could use css to style these buttons (for example by adding a cool spinner to indicate that request is in progress).

 ### Animations support
 Each content transition could be animated.
-Just use [common approach for animations in better-dom](http://jsfiddle.net/mNBVQ/1/) to enable them.
-Take a look at simple example below:
+Just use [common approach for animations in better-dom](http://jsfiddle.net/C3WeM/4/) on apropriate elements to enable them:

 ```css
 [data-ajaxify=content] {